aws-samples/emr-serverless-samples/examples/pyspark/dependencies/README.md

 3. Run your job

 - `entryPoint` should point to your script on S3
-- `entryPointArguments` defines the virtualenv archive to add to your path and the output location of the Great Expectations profiler
+- `entryPointArguments` defines the output location of the Great Expectations profiler
 - The virtualenv archive is added via the `--archives` parameter

 ```shell